carrowmw/uoapi/README.md

 # Urban Observatory API Client

 A robust Python client for interacting with the Newcastle Urban Observatory API (v1.1).
 This package provides a comprehensive interface for accessing and analyzing urban sensor data with built-in caching, configuration management, and data analysis capabilities.
-Package documentation, installation instructions and examples can be found at [TODO](TODO)
+Package documentation, installation instructions and examples can be found at [https://carrowmw.github.io/uoapi/](https://carrowmw.github.io/uoapi/)

 ## Installation